Affiliated Regional Faculty Program

 Our affiliated faculty program reaches out to Latin Americanists at neighboring institutions.
-CLAS is currently accepting Latin Americanists in the region for this program.
-For more information contact Ted Fischer (firstname.lastname@example.org) or Avery Dickins de Giron (email@example.com).
+For more information contact Ted Fischer (email@example.com) or Avery Dickins de Giron (firstname.lastname@example.org).

 Theron Corse (Ph.D., Latin American History, Vanderbilt University) is a professor of Latin American History, Geography and Political Science in Tennessee State University’s Department of History, Geography, and Political Science.
 He also presently serves as Coordinator of Interdisciplinary Studies.
 His book “Protestants, Revolution, and the Cuba-US Bond” (2007) looks at one aspect of civil society in Communist Cuba–the Protestant experience–and at continuing links between Cuba and the United States that do not focus on diplomatic issues.

-Joseph Lawrence Harrington (Doctor of Jurisprudence, Vanderbilt School of Law) is Chief Deputy Attorney General for the State of Tennessee.
-Prior to this he was based in Mexico where he served as the U.S. Executive Director at the Inter-American Development Bank from 1995 until December of 2001.
-In Mexico, Mr. Harrington also served as U.S. Executive Director of the Inter-American Investment Corporation and represented the U.S. on the Donors Committee of the Multilateral Investment Fund, both of whichpromote private sector investment in the countries of Latin America and the Caribbean.
+Joseph Lawrence Harrington (Doctor of Jurisprudence, Vanderbilt School of Law) is Chief Policy Deputy Attorney General for the State of Tennessee.
+Prior to this he was based in Mexico where he served as the U.S. Representative of the Inter-American Development Bank from 2004 to 2008.
+From 1995 until December of 2001 Mr. Harrington was appointed by the White House as U.S. Executive Director of the Inter-American Development Bank.
+He also represented the U.S. on the board of the Inter-American Investment Corporation and the Donors Committee of the Multilateral Investment Fund, both of which promote private sector investment in the countries of Latin America and the Caribbean.

 Michael LaRosa, (Ph.D., University of Miami, Coral Gables, FL) is Associate Professor of History at Rhodes College, Memphis.
 He has worked at Rhodes since 1995.
 At Miami, he studied with the Peruvianist Steve Stein and the late Brazilianist Robert M.Levine.
 LaRosa focuses on the history of contemporary Colombia; he has worked as visiting professor at several universities in Bogotá, twice under the auspices of the J. William Fulbright program.
 His most recent publication, a co-authored text with the Colombian historian Germán R. Mejía is titled Colombia: A Concise Contemporary History (2012).